-This week, we look at this issue and other quirks of auto-correct and how to get around them, the best way to call 911, and what it’s like to have a retro email address.
-As always, hit us with your technology questions at email@example.com.
+This week, we look at this issue and other quirks of auto-correct and how to get around them.
+As always, hit us with your technology questions through our submission form here or at email@example.com.
 If we can’t solve your problem, at least we can help you curse about it.

 We are still battling with auto-correct: Auto-correct is capitalizing words for no reason.
 PLEASE tell me why this is happening in random words in the middle of sentences in iMessage.
 It drives me insane, thanks.